Many-Body Anti-Zeno Thermalization and Zeno Determinism in Monitored Hamiltonian Dynamics: Abstract

 \section{Abstract}

-Random quantum states are essential for various applications in quantum information science.
-Prior approaches of generating genuine random states rely on a large bath to thermalize the system, such that a subsequent measurement on the bath post-selects a random state for the system.
-To reduce the size of the required bath, we propose an alternative approach based on holographic deep thermalization driven by Hamiltonian evolution, combined with mid-circuit measurements.
-By trading spatial and time resources, our approach achieves genuine randomness with a bath of constant size that is independent of the system size.
-We quantify randomness with the frame potential and analyze its dynamics throughout the evolution.
-Given a total evolution time, as we increase the number of mid-circuit measurements, the frame potential initially decreases exponentially with the number of measurements, due to the mechanism of holographic deep thermalization.
-Past a critical number of mid‑circuit measurements, the frame potential rises again, signaling the onset of the quantum Zeno effect.
-We provide analytical results for the asymptotic behavior of the frame potential, which are in good agreement with the numerical simulations.
-Our findings offer practical guidance for generating Haar-random ensembles through Hamiltonian evolution and controlled measurement.
+Random quantum states are essential for quantum information science, with applications ranging from quantum computing to cryptography.
+Prior approaches for generating these states often rely on using a large bath to thermalize a smaller system, with a subsequent measurement on the bath used to post-select a random state.
+To reduce the required size of the bath, we propose a resource-efficient scheme using holographic deep thermalization driven by Hamiltonian evolution, combined with mid-circuit measurements. \JJ{This scheme relies on dynamical circuits, enabling a trade-off between spatial and temporal resources and allowing the generation of genuinely random states with only a constant-size bath.} We quantify the randomness using the frame potential and derive its asymptotic behavior, which shows good agreement with our numerical simulations \QZ{and experimental results on IBM quantum devices}. \JJ{For a fixed total evolution time, increasing the number of mid-circuit measurements initially produces an exponential decrease in the frame potential---a quantum anti-Zeno behavior arising from holographic deep thermalization.} Past a critical number of mid‑circuit measurements, the frame potential rises again, signaling the onset of the quantum Zeno effect.